Ava Gardner: Relationships

 Gardner became a friend and protegé of businessman and aviator Howard Hughes in the early to mid-1940s, and the relationship lasted into the 1950s.
 Gardner stated in her autobiography, Ava: My Story, that she was never in love with Hughes, but he was in and out of her life for about 20 years.
 Hughes' trust in Gardner was what kept their relationship alive.
 She described him as "painfully shy, completely enigmatic, and more eccentric...than anyone [she] had ever met".

 Gardner had several other affairs including with matador Luis Miguel Dominguín, actor George C. Scott, and Claude Terrail, the restaurateur of the Paris restaurant La Tour d'Argent.

-Gardner lived her last 35 years outside of the United States.
+Gardner lived her last 35 years outside the United States.
 She first visited Spain in 1950, and she moved to Madrid in 1955, living there until 1966, when she moved to London.
-She lived at 34 Ennismore Gardens in Westminster in London, her final residence when she died.
+She lived at 34 Ennismore Gardens in Knightsbridge in London, her final residence when she died.

 Gardner had a close friendship with Gregory Peck, with whom she starred in three films, the first one being The Great Sinner (1949).
 Their friendship lasted the rest of Gardner's life, and, upon her death in 1990, Peck took in both her housekeeper and her dog.